-Shankar Narayan temple is one small, dome-like temple that lies on the southeast side of the 55 window palace of Bhaktapur Durbar Square.
+Shankar Narayan temple is one small, dome-like temple that lies on the southeast side of the 55-window palace of Bhaktapur Durbar Square.
 Though the temple is not such notable, once in a time, it used to have a beautiful stone image of Harihar (the combined form of Lord Shiva and Vishnu).

-Shiddhi Laxmi temple of Bhaktapur Durbar Square is also called Lohan Dega, the stone temple.
+Siddhi Laxmi temple of Bhaktapur Durbar Square is also called Lohan Dega, the stone temple.
 The temple is as beautiful as the Vatsala Durga temple but undoubtedly has more guardians.

 As per some folk talks, the very first pair of guardians of the temple is related to then’s society and human behavior.
 It simply shows what happens when a child is raised by a father or a mother.
 The difference is shown there, all you need to do is go and find it.

-Right behind the temple of Shiddi Laxmi, often called Lohan Dega, there is one unusual temple.
+Right behind the temple of Siddhi Laxmi, often called Lohan Dega, there is one unusual temple.
 Most of you might have noticed it, a temple where the supposed doors are filled with brick walls.

-Phasidegal once claimed as the tallest temple of Bhaktapur Durbar Square, even of the entire Bhaktapur Nagar, and that once upon a time was the time before the emergence of Nyatapola.
+Phasidegal was once claimed as the tallest temple of Bhaktapur Durbar Square, even of the entire Bhaktapur Nagar, and that once upon a time was the time before the emergence of Nyatapola.
 Well, there are a lot of rumors related to these two temples.
-You must catch one local guide of Bhaktapur if you wanna know more and more such stories and uncovered mysteries of Bhaktapur.
+You must catch one local guide of Bhaktapur if you wanna know more and more about such stories and uncovered mysteries of Bhaktapur.

 Coming back to the temple, this temple is called Phasidega because it looks like a pumpkin.
-Yes, here phasi means the Pumpkin and dega means the god.
-Though the temple is often called Silu Mahadev and Ta: ja dega.
+Yes, here Phasi means the Pumpkin and Dega means the god.
+Though the temple is often called Silu Mahadev and Ta: Ja Dega.

-Yes, the stone lions Generally, they are called Lapandegal, which means an obstacle on the road.
+Yes, the stone lions.
+Generally, they are called Lapandegal, which means an obstacle on the road.
 But they weren’t before the earthquake of 1934.
 There was a temple of Harihar and those lions were the guards of that temple.

 Unfortunately, the temple collapsed in the quake.
 And, left those lions in between the road, making a beautiful obstacle.

 Kumari House ( the house of the living goddess), lies quite distant from Durbar Square.
-But one can have a visit over there after roaming in and around Bhaktapur Durbar square.
+But one can have a visit over there after roaming in and around Bhaktapur Durbar Square.

-It’s not that far, as for instance.
+It’s not that far, for instance.
 The eastern way right after the end of the large resthouse, that’s it.

-And the Durbar square hiti(a stone tap) at the end of the row.
+And the Durbar Square Hiti (a stone tap) at the end of the row.
 It is on the premises of Bhaktapur Durbar Square.

 Remember the Chyasalin Mandap and the Vastala Durga Temple, the conduit endures behind them.
-The old among the oldest taps of Bhaktapur.
+The old is among the oldest taps of Bhaktapur.

-In conclusion, this spiffing durbar square bequeathed you with full of stories.
+In conclusion, this spiffing durbar square bequeathed you full of stories.
 From monuments to the pillars of the chapel, every piece of art had a spellbinding anecdote.

 Hence, this could be a perfect place for you to prosecute your imaginations cause the statute cannot deem but you can.